CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 For calibrating **CurrentGainCT1 & CurrentGainCT2**:

 1. In the Serial Monitor window or in EmonESP under 4.
 Latest Data, view the value for Current
-2. If the value is negative, you are either exporting power (solar), or the current transformer is backwords.
+2. If the value is negative, you are either exporting power (solar), or the current transformer is backwards.
 3. Compare what you are seeing for current from the Energy Monitor to the reading on the Kill-a-watt
 4. Adjust the value for CurrentGainCT1 or CurrentGainCT2 in energy_meter.h or EmonESP by calculating: